-The company completed visual patrols and infrared thermal inspections of its overhead distribution lines as part of its spring maintenance program.
-With 33,000 miles of aerial distribution lines, PPL Electric Utilities scans portions of its primary distribution system each year to identify needed maintenance.
+The company completed visual patrols and infrared thermal inspections of its overhead distribution lines as part of its overall spring maintenance program.
+With 33,000 miles of aerial distribution lines, PPL Electric

+Utilities scans portions of its primary distribution system each year to identify needed maintenance.

-The company also is spending more than \$20 million systemwide this year on inspections and reinforcement of utility poles.
+The company also is spending \$2.4 million this year on inspections and reinforcement of utility poles in the Pocono and northeast Pennsylvania region.
 The company has nearly 1 million poles across its system and inspects 10 percent each year on a cyclical basis.